envato/event_sourcery/docs/core-concepts.md

 >
 > <cite>— [DDD Aggregate](http://martinfowler.com/bliki/DDD_Aggregate.html)</cite>

-Clients execute domain transactions against the system by issuing commands against aggregates.
+Clients execute domain transactions against the system by issuing commands against aggregate roots.
 The result of these commands is new events being saved to the event store.

-A typical EventSourcery application will have one or more aggregates with multiple commands.
+A typical EventSourcery application will have one or more aggregate roots with multiple commands.

 ## Event Processing

 A central part of EventSourcery is the processing of events in the store.
-Event Sourcery provide the Event Stream Processor abstraction to support this.
+Event Sourcery provides the Event Stream Processor abstraction to support this.

 ```
                                            ┌─────────────┐          Subscribe to the event store